greekepistle/wandoo/docs/api-spec.md

 #### Payload
 Name | Notes | Example
 -----|-------|--------
-wandooID|An array of wandooIDs that identify the wandoos to be deleted|[24,43,56]
+wandooIDs|An array of wandooIDs that identify the wandoos to be deleted|[24,43,56]

 #### Examples